-Sitting on the eastern corner of Rynek Glówny, St. Mary's Basilica is a gothic church that was originally built in the 13th century.
-It was destroyed by the Tartars and then rebuilt in the 14th century.
-It features two towers that have different styles as well as different heights.
+Sitting on the eastern corner of the Main Market Square, St. Mary's Basilica is a Gothic-style church that was originally built in the 13th century.
+It was destroyed by the Tatars and then rebuilt in the 14th century.
+It features two towers that have different styles, as well as different heights.
 But the basilica's highlight is a wooden altarpiece found on the wall near the visitor's entrance.
-It consists of a series of panels that depict biblical scenes such as the Ascension of Christ.
+It consists of a series of panels that depict biblical scenes such as the ascension of Jesus.

 Past visitors suggest arranging your visit to St. Mary's around the turn of the hour.
 That's when a trumpeter sounds his horn from the taller of the towers.
 Many also said you should try arriving at opening so you can see nuns unveiling the church's beautiful altar.
 Keep in mind, though, that visits here are only free for worshippers.
 Exploring the basilica will set you back 10 Polish zloty (less than $3), while climbing up the tower will cost an additional 15 Polish zloty ($4).
 You'll also be charged 5 Polish zloty (approximately $1.50) if you wish to take photos inside.

 St. Mary's Basilica is open to tourists from 11:30 a.m. to 6 p.m.
 Monday through Saturday and between 2 and 6 p.m. on Sundays.
 Mass, which is free to attend, is hosted as well every Sunday morning.
 No facilities are available inside, but a variety of shops and restaurants can be found in the surrounding Main Market Square.
 Tickets for snapping photos and touring the property are sold in a store across the street.
 You can reach the property by walking from central sights like Wawel Cathedral, hailing a taxi or taking the No. 1, 4, 6, 8, 13, 14, 18, 20, 24 or 72 tram to one of Old Town's stops.